 How to boost the CLTV of your e-Commerce business?

-Different businesses have different target audience.
+Different businesses have different target audiences.
 Different customers are enticed by different strategies to remain engaged with a brand.
 But more importantly, you will need to continually try different strategies.

 - Segment your customers based on purchase behavior